Dream It, Do It: How to Paint Wrought Iron

 I’ve had some rusty-looking wrought iron patio furniture staring at me from my backyard for years now.
 It came with the house.
 And it came from 1960-something.
 So unsurprisingly, it needed an update.
 My go-to tool for quick and inexpensive makeovers?
 Simple spray paint.

-Krylon has the best color options, and opt for a matte finish—it always looks better.
+Krylon has the best color options.
+Opt for a matte finish—it always looks better.

-1. Sand.
-You need to make sure you give iron furniture (or iron anything) a light sanding before you put paint on it.
+You need to make sure you give cast iron furniture (or cast iron anything) a light sanding before you put paint on it.
 You can use a sponge-block sanding pad.

-4. Paint.
-In order to NOT spray paint our lawn a festival of colors (and to save our backs from hunching over), we put the chairs up on sawhorses.
+In order to NOT spray paint our lawn a festival of colors (and to save our backs from hunching over), we put the chairs up on a sawhorse.

 Voila!
 Indeed, this is the first time in my life I have felt like a DIY Goddess.
 Bust out the spray paint and you can too!